50 Years Since

 TRIUMF launched its commercialization arm, TRIUMF Innovations, in 2017.
 Since its inception, the TRIUMF Innovations team has spun off five companies, stewarded TRIUMF’s critical industry relationships, and co-led the development of the Canadian Medical Isotope Ecosystem (CMIE).

-Slated for first operations in 2026, IAMI will significantly enhance BC (and Canada’s) ability to produce not only critically-needed medical isotopes like technetium-225, but also explore new and promising isotopes that can cure diseases directly – including actinium-225.
+Slated for first operations in 2026, IAMI will significantly enhance BC (and Canada’s) ability to produce not only critically-needed diagnostic isotopes like technetium-99m, but also explore new and promising therapeutic isotopes, which cure diseases directly – including actinium-225.

 “Many isotopes emit alpha particles, but they leave behind poisonous byproducts, or can’t be attached to a drug.
 Actinium-225 is the Goldilocks isotope.
 It’s just right – except for one thing..”